epiforecasts/WuhanSeedingVsTransmission/vignettes/output.md

 Discussion
 ----------

+**Contributors**

+All authors conceived and designed the work.
+SA undertook the analysis with advice from all other authors.
+SF developed the branching process model.
+SA wrote the first draft of the paper and all authors contributed to subsequent drafts.
+All authors approve the work for publication and agree to be accountable for the work.

+**Funding**

+*Need funding statement*

+**Competing interests**

+There are no competing interests.

+**Accessibility of data and programming code**

+The code for this analysis, interim results, and final results can be found at: *need zenodo DOI link*

 Boettiger, Carl.
 2015.
 “An introduction to Docker for reproducible research.” *ACM SIGOPS Operating Systems Review* 49 (1): 71–79.